 - Cluster sampling: In cluster sampling, suitable geographical areas are found (for instance, city, region, etc.).
 A number of these geographical areas are then randomly chosen.
-For each of these chosen geographical areas, a proportionate subsample from the members of the study sample in that area are chosen, and these subsamples are then combined into a sample group.
+For each of these chosen geographical areas, a proportionate subsample from the members of the study sample in that area is chosen, and these subsamples are then combined into a sample group.

-- Withdrawal trials: In a withdrawal trial, the participant receives a test treatment for a specified time and are then randomized to continue either with the test treatment or a placebo (withdrawal of active therapy).
+- Withdrawal trials: In a withdrawal trial, the participant receives a test treatment for a specified time and is then randomized to continue either with the test treatment or a placebo (withdrawal of active therapy).